epicgdog/resume/README.md

 Now, you should have a hot-reloading LaTex editor that doesn't require wifi (unless you need to import stuff from LaTex)
 ![alt text](native_latex_editor.gif)

+---

+Possible Improvements:
+- create my own perl script that will only parse the **changed* parts of my resume, so there would be an editor to the side, showing what the pdf will look like.
+- then, when everything is looking good, we can click an export button that will allow us to save as a PDF and stuff.